-Both books offer similar recommendations as to what is to be done with inferiors; that they are be to killed or enslaved.
-The Koran, however, unlike Hitler's book, offers a path to superiority and life.
+Uzza: Both books offer similar recommendations as to what is to be done with inferiors; that they are to be killed or enslaved.
+The Koran, however, unlike Hitler’s book, offers a path to superiority and life.
 And, if not superiority, life for unbelievers whom it considers close in beliefs, the so-called People of the Book; Jews, Christians and an obscure sect call the Sabians.
 They have the option of not converting and not being murdered for their insolence if they pay the right-to-continue-breathing tax and do so humbly.
-Everyone else, it's convert or die.
+Everyone else, it is convert or die!

 Bob: The right-to-continue-breathing-tax.
 What the hell is that?

-Uzza: I'm being facetious, it's called the Jizya.
+Uzza: I am being silly, it is called the Jizya.
 Most say it is the Verse of the Sword which was most responsible for Islam's quick conquest of much of the Middle East and North Africa following Muhammad's death.
 But, I say it is the Jizya verse.
-The Verse of the Sword with its call to be merciless with those who refuse to submit to the Will of Allah will lead to Islam's ultimate victory, but it is this revelation imposing a poll-tax on non-Muslims which have made it all possible.
+The Verse of the Sword with its call to be merciless with those who refuse to submit to the Will of Allah will lead to Islam's ultimate victory, but it is this revelation imposing a poll-tax on non-Muslims which will make it all possible.

 Bob: That means, if it's in the Koran, it's a tax imposed by God.
 Why would God need money?

-Uzza: That's funny, because that is what the Jews of Medina, who would be the first to have to pay the tax, told Muhammad when informed of this part of Allah's plan.
+Uzza: That is funny, because that is what the Jews of Medina, who would be the first to have to pay the tax, told Muhammad when informed of this part of Allah's plan.

-Johnny: I would love to hear it, but I have therapy early in the morning, I have to go.
-It was a pleasure meeting you Uzza.
-Maybe will get together again soon.
+Johnny: I would love to hear it, but I have therapy early in the morning.
+I have to go.
+It was a pleasure meeting you, Uzza.
+Maybe we will get together again soon.